 A few examples:

 Philadelphia can make you cry.
 Or, at least, it nearly made me teary after visiting its monuments to the past — like the new Museum of the American Revolution or the old Tomb of the Unknown Revolutionary War Soldier.
+(This story won a gold award in 2018 from the North American Travel Journalists Association.)

 A writer who lives in “The Land of the Mean People” visits Charleston — considered the friendliest city in the country — to discover whether Southern Hospitality is more than just a marketing slogan.